-These families represent a path on the space of diffeomorphism coming ($\mu < 0$) from the region of hyperbolicity and passing through a bifurcation at the value $\mu=0$.
-They proved that the fractal dimension of the basic set to which the homoclinic tangency was associated played a role in the hyperbolicity (or lack of it) of the systems $f_\mu$ for $\mu >0$: if it was small (less than one) then almost all small values (in an asymptotic sense) of the paramater would represent hyperbolic diffeomorphisms.
+These families represent a path in the space of diffeomorphisms coming ($\mu < 0$) from the region of hyperbolicity and passing through a bifurcation at the value $\mu=0$.
+In their work, it was shown that the fractal dimension of the horseshoe to which the homoclinic tangency was associated played a role in the frequency with which the systems $f_\mu$ are hyperbolic for $\mu >0$: if its Hausdorff dimension is less than $1$, then the parameters corresponding to hyperbolicity have full Lebesgue density at $0$.